This is the second blog post about my home network improvements series.

 In the previous post, we have evaluated our options for a new router and the conclusion was to build the hardware from PC parts and to install OPNsense.
 However, given that our selected PC parts are a bit too recent, the embedded NIC (a i219V) inside the intel B360 chipset is not yet recognised by the underlying FreeBSD core.

 Therefore, we will now see how to build a router from scratch based on Ubuntu 18.04 LTS.
 I will only configure it for IPv4 as currently my ISP provides only IPv4 connectivity.
-I am currently planning a series of 3 posts including that one:
+I am currently planning a series of several posts including that one, I will update that list along the newer articles:

 - Router features list (this post)

-- Extra services (to be published, could be splitted in more than one post)
+- Extra services (to be published, could too be splitted in more than one post)

 Disclaimer: I am not a security engineer, although I am very familiar with many aspects of security and security analysis.
 I am also not a network engineer, although I am very knowledgeable in network protocols, network programming and network security.
 This article is an exercise for me to see how far I can build a router for SOHO purpose.
 I make no warranty that it works as intended, nor that I will maintain this article to keep it up to date with respect to network technology and threats.
 Use at your own risk.